 Like most people, those of us in the publishing world were hit hard by the COVID-19 pandemic.
 Whether someone is a journalist covering hard news, a features writer, a copy editor, a managing editor or somewhere in between, we’ve all been affected and those of us who cover the food industry, well, it was rough.
 When restaurants and food products aren’t flourishing, their advertorial budget decreases (or disappears entirely) and without ads, magazines can’t make money.
 And without money, they can’t pay writers let alone go to publish.
 It’s a trickle-down effect—not to be confused with trickle-down economics, but you get the point.

 Anyway, last year one of the national magazine’s I write for asked me to compose a little blurb about what I’ve been up to during the forced downtime.
-Admittedly, I hadn’t really been up to much but Gastro Gabe and I were able to do a little food experimenting (read into that what you may) and while I can’t speak for all the other food writers and editors out there, I can at least speak for myself and tell you what me and my favorite man during while under stay-at-home orders … at least some of it (wink, wink).
-And seeing as how today is National Martini Day, I thought I’d share the bit about the vodka taste test I may or may not have done once, or twice …
+Admittedly, I hadn’t really been up to much but Eric and I were able to do a little food experimenting (read into that what you may) and while I can’t speak for all the other food writers and editors out there, I can at least speak for myself and tell you what I did while under stay-at-home orders … at least some of it (wink, wink).
+And seeing as how today is National Vodka Day, I thought I’d share the bit about the vodka taste test I may or may not have done once, or twice …

 Does vodka made from corn (Smirnof, Titos) really taste different than one made from potato (Chopin), wheat (Absolute, Kettle One, Grey Goose, Three Olives) or grapes (Ciroc)?

 Well, as it turns out, once you’ve tasted enough of it, it all kinda tastes the same.
 But.
 What about the gluten thing?
-If you visit here much you know I try not to eat gluten … and so, is all vodka gluten-free?
+If you visit here much you know I try not to eat gluten but I do drink vodka … and so, is all vodka gluten-free?

 According to many industry experts, the distillation process removes the gluten from vodka and therefore, even vodka made from wheat is gluten free.

-A few other things Gastro Gabe and I tried during downtime …
+A few other things we tried during downtime …

 - Made the same brownie recipe three different times: with coconut flour, almond flour and chickpea flour.
 Why?
 Why not?
 I had the time.
 Seriously though, I’ve transformed my diet to be pretty much entirely plant-based and in doing so I’ve taken gluten out, so experimenting with different flours is not only fun, but also necessary.
 And no, neither myself nor Gastro Gabe have a preference, yet … in all honesty I found them to all cook and taste pretty similar.